 A pudendal nerve block, injection of an anesthetic in the region of the pudendal nerve, can be both diagnostic and therapeutic.
 If numbing the pudendal nerve resolves the pain then the diagnosis may likely be established.
 Nerve studies are also helpful in establishing the proper functioning of the nerve and MRI may be able to identify the entrapment of the nerve.

-Treatment is usually a combination of pudendal block, pelvic floor therapy, medication, and ultimately surgical nerve release.
+Treatment of pudendal neuralgia is usually a combination of pudendal block, pelvic floor therapy, medication, and ultimately surgical nerve release.

 Dr Tahery as a urogynecologist has a good grasp of the anatomy and function of the nervous system in the pelvic region and can help you identify the source of your pain and recommend the appropriate treatment.